Is Everything I Tell My Criminal Defense Lawyer Confidential?

 However, anything you tell your criminal lawyer during your conversations in private settings cannot be disclosed to third parties without your consent.
 Remember, your right to counsel also guarantees your right to confidentiality.

-At The Law Office of Brett H. Pritchard, our attorneys respect the information you want to share with our criminal defense lawyers during a consultation.
+At the Law Office of Brett H. Pritchard, our attorneys respect the information you want to share with our criminal defense lawyers during a consultation.
 We will not judge you for what you have done.
 Our goal is to provide you with successful representation to achieve the best possible results in your criminal case.
-Do not hesitate to schedule a free and confidential consultation with our knowledgeable lawyers by calling 254-501-4040.
+Do not hesitate to schedule a FREE and confidential consultation with our knowledgeable lawyers by contacting us online or calling us at (254) 781-4222.

 Related Posts